aromanino/tokenmanager/README.md

 var tokenManager = require('tokenmanager');

 tokenManager.configure( {
       "secret":"MyKey"  // secret key to encode/decode token
 });

-// As set in roles we need admin token to create resource and webUIToken to call login due get token.
+// As set in roles we need admin token to create resource and  a webUIToken to login
+// admin user and get its token.
-// Firstly webUIToken is needed so create this token that expires in 10 seconds var webUIToken=tokenManager.encode({subject:"generate token on fly"},"webUIToken",{unit:"seconds",value:10});
+// Firstly webUIToken is needed so create this token expiring in 10 seconds var webUIToken=tokenManager.encode(
+        {
+            subject:"generate token on fly"},"webUIToken",{unit:"seconds",value:10
+});

 // request params
 var rqparams = {